Maldives vs. Seychelles: Choosing Your Tropical Escape

 What to do on the Maldives vs. Seychelles?

 This point is the most significant difference between the two destinations.
 As I mentioned, most Maldives resorts have their own private island.
 Meaning you can’t go anywhere except if you decide to island-hop and change hotels.
 The resorts do offer a wide range of water activities, from diving to parasailing.
 Most of them also have a couple of restaurants, so you can switch up your surroundings from time to time.
-However, don’t think you’ll get to venture out on your own and explore anything.
-The Maldives is a perfect destination to lie down on the beach or pool and read all those books you haven’t gotten around to.
-If you’re a person that likes to see a bit of the local culture or visit just about anything, the Maldives isn’t for you—one thing I’d like to add.
-I’ve spoken to some people that traveled to Sri Lanka first.
-They did most of their sightseeing there and then traveled to the Maldives for about four days to relax completely.
+However, it’s not easy to venture out and explore like you would in most places.

 So where should I go next?
 The Verdict.